ELF-Lab/ParserTools/csv2fst/docs/README.md

 ![Ojibwe verb](word.png)

-### The verb prefix
+### Verb prefix

-The prefix can consist of several elements falling into two categories.
-The prefix can start with a person prefix which can be followed by one or more preverbs.
-One or both of these can also be missing.
+The prefix can be empty or consist of several elements falling into two categories.
+The prefix starts with a **person prefix** which is followed by zero or more **preverbs**.

 #### Person prefix

-The person prefix marks subject.
-It is exclusively present in the independent order (see below) and only for the VAIO, VTI and VTA paradigms (see below) which take both a subject and an object.
+The person prefix denotes the subject of the verb.
+It is exclusively present in the independent order (see below) and only for the VAIO, VTI and VTA paradigms (see below), which take both a subject and an object.
 In the illustration above, the verb prefix contains the person prefix *ni* and a preverb *gii-*

 Preverbs are marked by a preverb tag like *PVTense/gii+* in the verb analysis.
+There are five types preverb markers:

+1. `PVSub/xyz` & `ChCnj+` (subordinate preverb and changed conjunct marker)
+2. `PVTense/xyz` (tense preverb)
+3. `PVDir/xyz` (directional preverb)
+4. `PDLex/xyz` (lexical preverb)

+Where `xyz` is the canonical form of the preverb, e.g. `PVTense/gii+`, `PVTense/ga+` and `PVSub/a+`.
+In the example above, we can see that the analysis contains the tag `PVTense/gii+` which in the word form is realized as the prefix `gii-`.

+The changed conjunct marker differs from the other preverbs in the sense that it is not realized as a prefix.
+Rather, it causes a *phonoloigcal alternation* in the first vowel of the word form.

-### The verb stem
+### The verb stem and lexeme

+The verb stem in the example above is `waabam`.
+It marks *nigii-waabamaabaniig* as an inflected form of the lexeme /waabam/.
+We can also see that the analysis contains the lemma `waabam`.

 ### The verb suffix

+The suffix encodes most of the inflectional information in the verb form.
+We have chosen to treat the verb suffix as a contiguous string like *aabaniig* in the example above.
+In reality, it consists of several smaller suffixes with complex dependencies that are difficult to model.